-The trademark can be assigned with respect to all or some of the goods and services for which it has been registered.
-Partial assignment is allowed provided it will not lead to misleading (it is not possible to assign a trademark for some of the goods or services while similar goods or services remain owned by the assignor).
+A trademark can be assigned with respect to all or some of the goods and services for which it has been registered.
+Partial assignment is allowed provided it will not mislead (it is not possible to assign a trademark for some of the goods or services while similar goods or services remain owned by the assignor).
 Partial assignment of a pending trademark application is not allowed.
-No assignment of goodwill or other business agreements are required to make the assignment transaction valid.
+No assignment of goodwill or other business agreements is required to make the assignment transaction valid.

-14 Assignment documentation
+Assignment documentation

 What documents are required for assignment and what form must they take?
+What procedures apply?